sembian-m/LoadTime/docs/PRIVACY.md

 ### Data Security

 We take data security seriously and implement measures to protect your information from unauthorized access, alteration, disclosure, or destruction.
-The data collected by our extension is anonymized and used solely for improving the user experience.
+The data collected by the extension is anonymized and used solely for improving the user experience.

 ### Changes to This Privacy Policy